29th of December – 2nd of January

-Let’s spend a week in Mallorca, hiking along the beautiful cliffs of the island and walking parts of the Dry Stone Route, that runs through Sierra Tramuntana.
-The plan is to hike some of the best routes in the mountains, contrasting it with some easier walks along the cliffs, and of course, to visit the prettiest towns of the island.
+Let’s spend the New Year’s eve in Mallorca, hiking along the beautiful cliffs of the island and walking parts of the Dry Stone Route, that runs through Sierra Tramuntana.
+The plan is to hike some of the best routes in the mountains of this island.

 Path of the Archduke

 This is the most well-known of the paths that Archduke Ludwig Salvator of Austria had built.
 It was drawn up by the Archduke in 1883, the year he purchased the estate of Son Moragues in Valldemossa.
 The route will take you to the snow house of Son Moragues.
 Unlike the other old routes in the Serra, this one was not built for economic reasons, rather the Archduke simply had it built in order to enjoy the impressive landscapes of the cliffs, with the Foradada rock taking the centre stage.

 The Three Thousand Loop

 The three minor summits over one thousand meter on the southern side of Cuber reservoir can be hiked in a loop walk, jokingly referred to as the three thousand.
 It is a fairly easy hike with great views over puig Major, Cuber reservoir, the Cornadors and the mountains of Alaro to the south.
 The ridge trail only drops a few hundred meters between each summit so the going is not too difficult.
 Those using public transport to reach the start of the walk at cuber reservoir are much better off walking back to Soller via the Barranc de Biniaraix or the Portell de sa Costa, a faster and more scenic rout then completing the loop to the Cuber car park.